Robert F. Kennedy assassination conspiracy theories: The security guard as second gunman theory

 Thane Eugene Cesar has frequently been cited as the most likely candidate for a second gunman.
 Cesar had been employed by Ace Guard Service to protect Kennedy at the Ambassador Hotel.
 This was not his full-time job; during the day he worked as a maintenance plumber at the Lockheed Aircraft plant in Burbank, a job that required security clearance from the Department of Defense.
 He worked there from 1966 until losing his job in 1971.
 Author Dan Moldea wrote that in 1973 Cesar began working at Hughes, a job he held for seven years and which Cesar said required the second-highest clearance level at the plant.

-Cesar was a staunch opponent of the Kennedys and had publicly said he believed that if elected, Robert Kennedy would have, "sold the country down the road to the commies or minorities like his brother did."
+Cesar was a staunch opponent of the Kennedys and had publicly said he believed that if elected, Robert Kennedy would have "sold the country down the road to the commies or minorities like his brother did."
 Cesar also held a number of extremist far-right views.

 When interviewed, Cesar stated that he did draw a gun at the scene of the shooting, but insisted the weapon was a Rohm .38, not a .22, the caliber of the bullets found in Kennedy.
 He also said he got knocked down after the first shot and was unable to fire his gun.
 The LAPD, which interviewed Cesar shortly after the shooting, did not regard him as a suspect and did not ask to see his gun.

 Cesar stated that he did own a .22-caliber Harrington & Richardson pistol, and he showed it to LAPD sergeant P. E. O'Steen on June 24, 1968.
 But when the LAPD interviewed Cesar three years later, he claimed that he had sold the gun before the assassination to a man named Jim Yoder.
 William W. Turner tracked down Yoder in October 1972.
 Yoder still had the receipt for the H&R pistol, dated September 6, 1968, and bearing Cesar's signature, indicating that Cesar had sold the pistol three months after Kennedy's assassination, contradicting his 1971 claim that he had sold the weapon months before it.
-Moldea wrote that Cesar submitted years later to a polygraph examination by Edward Gelb, former president and executive director of the American Polygraph Association, in which Cesar denied any involvement in the assassination.
-He passed the polygraph test.
+Moldea wrote that Cesar submitted years later to a polygraph examination by Edward Gelb, former president and executive director of the America Polygraph Association, in which Cesar denied any involvement in the assassination.

+Kennedy's son, Robert F. Kennedy Jr., has said Cesar killed his father while Sirhan fired shots but did not hit him.
+In June 2018, Kennedy said he was going to meet Cesar in the Philippines, but after Cesar demanded a payment of $25,000, he canceled the meeting.